Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.

 You can start slow and steady, gradually building up to sprints and longer sessions.
 On the plus side, sessions can be longer, allowing for a solid calorie burn.
 You can listen to music or a podcast, or even run through scenic views via popular treadmill running apps.

 On the minus side treadmills are bigger, and often noisier than other forms of equipment.
-I recommend spending enough money to get a cushioned running surface.
-Super budget ‘no brand’ treadmills can be rattly, small, and sometimes dangerous.
+I recommend spending enough money to get a cushioned running surface and for serious fat-burning, incline is a must-have.

 A final positive is that treadmills work for the whole family, with less turned up noses than a rower or elliptical.